 New features were coming thick and fast, so we thought it was time to build on our development process with behaviour-driven development (BDD).
 Here’s what we were hoping to achieve:

 Outcome based agile coaching

-Quickly closing in on how the product team was working, we agreed that the correct focus was to help make …Read more
+Quickly closing in on how the product team was working, we agreed that the correct focus was to help make product delivery effective again, because improvement in that area would …Read more

 Kanban – when, where and how